Persimm0n1/CODTECH-Task1/README.md

    - Displaying the regression line fitted to the data points.

 4. **Model Evaluation:**
+   - Calculating metrics such as Mean Absolute Error (MAE) to evaluate model performance.
    - Calculating metrics such as Mean Squared Error (MSE) to evaluate model performance.
+   - Calculating metrics such as Root Mean Squared Error (RMSE) to evaluate model performance.

 ## Results
 The analysis demonstrates the relationship between various features and median house prices in California.
 The Linear Regression model provides insights into how these features influence housing values, offering a foundational understanding of predictive modeling in real estate.